playframework/playframework/documentation/manual/detailedTopics/production/cloud/ProductionHeroku.md

 * [new branch]      master -> master
 ```

-Heroku will run `sbt clean stage` to prepare your application.
+Heroku will run `sbt stage` to prepare your application.
 On the first deployment, all dependencies will be downloaded, which takes a while to complete (but they will be cached for future deployments).

 If you are using RequireJS and you find that your application hangs at this step: